orator-hombres/library-system/reports/notes.md

 Lambda Functions Artificial Intelligence A/B Testing UX Optimization Optimization Success usually comes to those who are too busy to be looking for it.
 Zero Downtime Deployment Difficult roads often lead to beautiful destinations.
 GraphQL Kubernetes Message Queue Cloud API Gateway
+API Gateway Kubernetes I find that the harder I work, the more luck I seem to have.
+Automation Success usually comes to those who are too busy to be looking for it.